Reviews You Can Rely On

 If you're looking for the best climbing backpack to take up multi-pitch routes, you have more options now than ever before.
 We researched over 50 different models before purchasing 10 to subject to side-by-side testing.
 From the glacier-polished granite of El Capitan to the coarse volcanic phonolite of Devil's Tower, we climbed steep crimps, featureless slabs, strenuous chimneys, and even hauled these packs to in our efforts to select the best.
 During all these pitches, we discovered which models were the most durable and comfortable and which had the most practical climbing features.
 In the end, we have an overall favorite, a suggestion for climbers on a budget, and an option to go the distance.

-Having the right gear can make your climbing days more enjoyable, and safer, which is why you need to check out our review of the best climbing helmets on the market.
+Having the right gear can make your climbing days more enjoyable, and safer, which is why you need to check out our review of climbing helmets on the market.
 Check out our other climbing reviews if you're ready to upgrade from your old favorite climbing harness, climbing shoes, or rope.
 If you regularly get into the alpine, you might be interested in our best mountaineering backpack review.
-We've tested many different styles of the best backpacks, including our favorite multipurpose daypacks as well as the best daypacks designed specifically for women.
+We've tested many different styles of backpacks, including our favorite multipurpose daypacks as well as the best daypacks designed specifically for women.

 Editor's Note: Our climbing backpack review was updated on September 8, 2023, to remove a discontinued pack and to provide extra recommendations as alternatives to our award winners.
 We also updated the individual review for the Mountain Hardwear Multi-Pitch 20 backpack, which has been revised since our last test period.